'81 As Part of Grognardcon

 Grognardcon is a special

-Pre-con consisting of an amalgam of nine of the old classic hex-style
+Pre-con consisting of an amalgam of ten of the old classic hex-style

 wargames under the watchful eye of GM Bruno Sinigaglio: Afrika

-Iron Men.
-All use the Free Format scheduling device which
+& Iron Men and 1776.
+All use the Free Format scheduling

-allows players to schedule preliminary games at their convenience.
+device which allows players to schedule preliminary games at

-finalists to advance to Single Elimination play at the end of
+the four finalists to advance to Single Elimination play at the

-the week.
-Each event will be turned over to its own GM on Monday
+end of the week.
+Each event will be turned over to its own GM

-for resolution in the normal manner - the only difference is
+on Tuesday for resolution in the normal manner - the only difference

-that participation in Grognardcon gives you two additional days
+is that participation in Grognardcon gives you three additional

-to qualify with preliminary games in the events of your choice.
+days to qualify with preliminary games in the events of your

-Play at Grognardcon is free to all Tribune level members and
+choice.
+Play at Grognardcon is free to all Tribune level members

 1. WBC FREE FORM FORMAT.
 This Tournament uses a Swiss